The Garden Grazer

 Notes

-Larger batches: If making large batches (doubling or tripling the recipe) I put the balls on a baking sheet and place in the freezer for about a half hour to set + harden.
+Large batch: If making larger batches (doubling or tripling the recipe) I put the rolled balls on a baking sheet and place them in the freezer for about a half hour to set & harden.
 Then transfer them to a container in the fridge for storage.
 (This helps prevent them from sticking together.)

 Nutrition Per Serving (Estimate)